Skip to main content

 How to Open a Marijuana Dispensary in California

-In 2016, California joined the growing number of states that have legalized cannabis for recreational sale and use.
+In 2016, California legalized cannabis for recreational sale and use.
 This legalization of recreational marijuana generated incredible excitement.
-California has been and will continue to be the largest marijuana market in the world.
-With that kind of market available, it is not surprising that entrepreneurs are lining up to open marijuana dispensaries.
+The state of California has been and will continue to be the largest marijuana market in the world.
+As a result, entrepreneurs are lining up to join California's cannabis industry.

 Guide to Understanding California's Commercial Marijuana Laws